George James Symons: Life

 He was the only child of Joseph Symons by his wife, Georgina Moon.

 He was born at Queen's Row, Pimlico, on 6 August 1838.

-His education, begun at St. Peter's collegiate school, Eaton Square, was completed under private tuition at Thornton rectory, Leicestershire.

-He subsequently passed with distinction through the course at the school of mines, Jermyn Street.
+His education, begun at St Peter's collegiate school, Eaton Square, was completed under private tuition at Thornton rectory, Leicestershire.
+He subsequently passed with distinction through the course at the Royal School of Mines, Jermyn Street.

 From boyhood, he made observations on the weather with instruments of his own construction, and at the age of seventeen became a member of the Royal Meteorological Society.
-From 1863, he sat on the council, acted as secretary 1873-9 and 1882–99, and was elected president in 1880 and again in 1900.
+From 1863, he sat on the council, acted as secretary 1873-1879 and 1882–1899, and was elected president in 1880 and again in 1900.
 In 1857, he undertook, and continued to discharge until his death, the duties of meteorological reporter to the registrar-general, and was appointed by Robert FitzRoy in 1860 to a post in the meteorological department of the board of trade, which he held for three years.
 He resigned it owing to the growing exigencies of his rainfall observations.
 The first of a series of thirty-nine annual volumes containing statistics on the subject was published by him in 1860; it included records from 168 stations in England and Wales.
 In 1898, the number of stations had grown to 3,404, of which 436 were in Scotland and 186 in Ireland, and they were manned by an army of over three thousand volunteer observers.
 This unique organisation was kept by Symons under close personal supervision, and the upshot was the accumulation of a mass of data of standard value, unmatched in any other country.
 The sanitary importance of water-supply was a determining motive for its collection.